Iowa vs. Minnesota NCAA Football Odds, Plays and Insights | November 13, 2021

 Minnesota Stats and Trends

-- Minnesota is 5-2 against the spread and 6-1 overall in games when it puts up more than 15.7 points.
+- Minnesota is 5-2 against the spread and 6-1 overall in games when it scores more than 15.7 points.

-- In games that Minnesota piles up more than 304.6 yards, the team is 4-1 against the spread and 4-1 overall.
+- Minnesota is 4-1 against the spread and 4-1 overall when the team picks up more than 304.6 yards.

 - The Golden Gophers have 10 giveaways this season, while the Hawkeyes have 23 takeaways .